 Pregnancy and breastfeeding while taking Nurtec ODT

-It’s also not known if Nurtec ODT passes into breast milk or if it can affect a child who is breastfed.
+Nurtec ODT passes into breast milk if it’s taken while breastfeeding.
+However, it’s not known what effects, if any, Nurtec ODT might have on a child who is breastfed.
 Talk with your doctor about the possible risks and benefits of taking Nurtec ODT while breastfeeding.

 Nurtec ODT has very few side effects, and these are usually mild and easily managed.
 Serious allergic reactions are possible, but these are rare.

 If you’re interested in finding out more about Nurtec ODT, talk with your doctor.
-They can help you decide if Nurtec ODT could be a good option for treating or preventing your migraine headaches.
+They can help you decide whether Nurtec ODT could be an option for treating or preventing your migraine headaches.

 Examples of questions you might want to ask your doctor include: